rrenukadevi/IT/README.md

 # Python Project : DETECTION OF DISTRIBUTED DENAIL OF SERVICE (DDOS) ATTACK USING EXPLAINABLE AI
 Welcome to the project  This repository contains the starter and final code for two complete projects that will be covered in a YouTube tutorial series.
-The tutorial series aims to provide comprehensive knowledge about detect the DDOS attack and guide you through building one exciting projects:
+The tutorial series aims to provide comprehensive knowledge about detect the DDOS attack and guide you through building one exciting projects

-Abstract :
-The project aims to detect the  DDOS attack using k-nearest neighbors (KNN) algorithm.
+Abstract : The project aims to detect the  DDOS attack using k-nearest neighbors (KNN) algorithm.
 To Detect along with KD Tree
 This project classifies DDOS sources at a fine granularity using each IP risk level.
 It also uses Shap and lime to find the explanatory information to enable network administrator  to understand  explanatory occurrence of  DDOS Attack.
 The  above model is trained for a particular network and can be adapted to any network by Min-Max normalization.
 ![image](https://github.com/rrenukadevi/IT/assets/145702996/ad275c6a-5e5b-4166-b627-4aaa192d1dfb)